superloop-ltd/lara-flux/README.md

 # Lara-flux

-A easimple wrapper for [influxdb-php](https://github.com/influxdata/influxdb-php/) in Laravel.
+A simple wrapper for [influxdb-php](https://github.com/influxdata/influxdb-php/) in Laravel.

 ### WARNING ###